-The estimation of warranty provision involves management judgments and estimates as described above.
-The amount and the disclosures are significant to the standalone financial statements and hence, we determined this matter to be a key audit matter.

-Performed retrospective review of the management estimate by comparing costs incurred during the current financial year to the previously recognised corresponding provision.
+The key audit matter How the matter was addressed in our audit The estimation of warranty provision involves management judgments and estimates as described above.
+The amount and the disclosures are significant to the standalone financial statements and hence, we determined this matter to be a key audit matter. • Performed retrospective review of the management estimate by comparing costs incurred during the current financial year to the previously recognised corresponding provision.
 We also considered the existence of any indicators of significant product defect occurring during the year that would significantly affect the estimates of the year end warranty provision.